koajs/jwt/README.md

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) — JSON Web Token signing
 and verification

-Note that koa-jwt no longer exports the `sign`, `verify` and `decode` functions from the above module.
+Note that in the koa-v2 branch koa-jwt no longer exports the `sign`, `verify` and `decode` functions from the above module.
 Please use the module directly.

+They are still exported in the koa-v1 branch.

 ## Tests